Financial Crimes 2008

 I. General Overview

-Each mortgage fraud scheme contains some type of "material misstatement, misrepresentation, or omission relating to the property or potential mortgage relied on by an underwriter or lender to fund, purchase or insure a loan."
-The FBI compiles data on mortgage fraud through Suspicious Activity Reports (SARs) filed by federally-insured financial institutions and the Department of Housing and Urban Development-Office of Inspector General (HUD-OIG) reports.
-The FBI also receives complaints from the mortgage industry at large.
+Mortgage fraud schemes employ some type of “material misstatement, misrepresentation, or omission relating to the property or potential mortgage relied on by an underwriter or lender to fund, purchase, or insure a loan.”
+The FBI compiles data on mortgage fraud through suspicious activity reports (SARs) filed by federally-insured financial institutions, reports received from the Department of Housing and Urban Development-Office of the Inspector General (HUD-OIG), and complaints received from the public and mortgage industry at large.

-The FBI investigates mortgage fraud in two distinct areas: fraud for profit and fraud for housing.
-Fraud for profit is sometimes referred to as "Industry Insider Fraud," and the motive is to revolve equity, falsely inflate the value of the property, or issue loans based on fictitious properties.
-Based on existing investigations and mortgage fraud reporting, 80 percent of all reported fraud losses involve collaboration or collusion by industry insiders.
+The FBI investigates mortgage fraud in two distinct areas: fraud for profit, and fraud for housing.
+Fraud for profit is sometimes referred to as “industry insider fraud” and the motive is to revolve equity, falsely inflate the value of the property, or issue loans based on fictitious properties.
+Based on existing investigations and mortgage fraud reporting, a high percentage of all reported fraud losses involve collaboration or collusion by industry insiders.
 Fraud for housing represents illegal actions perpetrated solely by the borrower.
 The simple motive behind this fraud is to acquire and maintain ownership of a house under false pretenses.
 This type of fraud is typified by a borrower who makes misrepresentations regarding his income or employment history to qualify for a loan.

-The defrauding of mortgage lenders should not be compared to predatory lending practices that primarily affect borrowers.
-Predatory lending typically effects senior citizens, lower income, and challenged credit borrowers.
-Predatory lending forces borrowers to pay exorbitant loan origination/settlement fees, subprime or higher interest rates, and in some cases, unreasonable service fees.
-These practices often result in the borrower defaulting on his mortgage payment and undergoing foreclosure or forced refinancing.
+The defrauding of mortgage lenders should not be compared to predatory lending practices which primarily affect borrowers.
+Predatory lending typically affects senior citizen, lower income, and challenged credit borrowers.
+Predatory lending forces borrowers to pay exorbitant loan origination/settlement fees, sub prime or higher interest rates, and in some cases, unreasonable service fees.
+These practices often result in the borrower defaulting on the mortgage payment, and undergoing foreclosure or forced refinancing.

-The FBI also works closely with individual lenders, as well as national associations such as the MBA, the Appraisal Institute, the National Association of Mortgage Brokers, and the National Notary Association, to define and combat the mortgage fraud problem.
-In addition, on a case-by-case basis, the FBI receives close cooperation from lenders.
-An example of this is the usage of Real Estate Owned properties from lender inventories to facilitate mortgage fraud undercover operations.
+The FBI also works closely with individual lenders, as well as national associations such as the Mortgage Bankers Association, the National Association of Mortgage Brokers, the Appraisal Institute, and the National Notary Association, to define and combat the mortgage fraud problem.

-Regional analysis of SARS indicating mortgage fraud violations indicates that the Western region of the U.S. led the nation with 37 percent of mortgage fraud related SARs filed during Fiscal Year 2007.
-Southeastern, North Central, Northeastern, and South Central regions had 23, 19, 12, and nine percent respectively of mortgage fraud related SAR filings.
-However, FBI pending cases indicated that the North Central region had the majority of mortgage fraud cases ( 29 percent) during 2007.
-The Western, Southeastern, South Central, and Northeastern had 24, 21, 17, and nine percentages respectively.
-FBI pending cases by region are consistent with MARI reporting which indicated that five of the top ten mortgage fraud affected states in 2006 were located in the Central region.
+Regional analysis of SARs indicating mortgage fraud violations shows that the western region of the U.S. led the nation with 38 percent of mortgage fraud-related SARs filed during FY 2008.
+Southeastern, north central, northeastern, and south central regions had 25, 19, 12, and 6 percent respectively of mortgage fraud-related SAR filings.
+However, FBI pending cases indicated the north central region had the majority of mortgage fraud cases with 27 percent, during 2008.
+The western, northeastern, southeastern, and south central regions had 24, 19, 16, and 14 percentages respectively.

 II.
 Overall Accomplishments